 Pancreatic injury often accompanies rapid deceleration injury or a severe crush injury.
 The classic case is a blow to the midepigastrium from a steering wheel or the handlebar of a bicycle.
 Pancreatic injuries can present with subtle signs and symptoms, making the diagnosis elusive.
 Leakage of activated enzymes from the pancreas can produce retroperitoneal autodigestion, which may become superinfected with bacteria and produce a retroperitoneal abscess.

 Presentation of diaphragm injuries is often insidious.
-Only occasionally is the diagnosis obvious when bowel sounds can be auscultated ...
+Only occasionally is the diagnosis obvious when bowel ...